cmantoux/graph-spectral-variability/README.md

 #### Mixture model estimation

-The mixture model usage is very similar to the base model:
+The mixture model usage is very similar to the base model:

 ```python
 ```python